|24 Carrot Recipes||Eat a Carrot a Day||Marmalade / Jam|

 See also the A to Z listing for a recipe for each letter of the alphabet.
 Click here.

 Burger - Pizza - Bread - Hotdog - Spread - pickle - muffins - ALL made with carrots.
 Here Carrot Top (leaves) recipes here.

 Ten reasons why you should eat more vegetables.
 Click here.
 Make Carrot Powder here.
-Carrot Pate (pdf)
+Carrot Pate (external site)